 Correspondence from 1826 to 1887 is that of the Clarke family, including letters between John J. Clarke and Rebecca Cordis Haswell (Clarke), John's letters to his sister Abigail Stimson, and Rebecca's letters to her mother-in-law Mary J. Clarke (Mrs. Pitt Clarke) and to her daughter Mary Lemist Clarke.
 Correspondence between Mary Clarke's daughter Rebecca (Retta) Clarke and her cousin Maria (May) Stimson Dimon begins in 1870 when the girls are children and continues until May's death at age 19 in 1881.
-Also here is a small amount of correspondence from Mary Clarke's brother, Haswell Clarke, her son, George Clarke, and other members of the Clarke and Haswell families.
+Also here is a small amount of correspondence from Mary Clarke's brother Haswell Clarke, her son George Clarke, and other members of the Clarke and Haswell families.
 1883 correspondence relates primarily to the death of Rebecca Cordis Clarke.

-Cummings family correspondence begins in 1887 with letters from Edward Cummings to his mother Lucretia while he is in London, and continues as he returns to Europe in 1888 to complete his Harvard sociology fellowship.
-Edward's letters chronicle his meetings and relationship with Rebecca Clarke in 1889, and mesh with Rebecca's letters to her mother chronicling the same events.
-Correspondence between the two families converge in 1889 with the couple's engagement, and continue as Rebecca returns to Massachusetts in 1890.
+Cummings family correspondence begins in 1887 with letters from Edward Cummings to his mother Lucretia while he is in London, and it continues as he returns to Europe in 1888 to complete his Harvard sociology fellowship.
+Edward's letters chronicle his meetings and relationship with Rebecca Clarke in 1889 and mesh with Rebecca's letters to her mother chronicling the same events.
+Correspondence between the two families converge in 1889 with the couple's engagement and continue as Rebecca returns to Massachusetts in 1890.
 Edward's 218 daily letters to Rebecca from Germany and London in 1890 and 1891, while largely courtship letters, also discuss his work activities and travel.
 Also in this series are many letters written as journal entries from Edward to Rebecca as he traveled to England in 1897.
-Letters between Edward and his five-year-old son Edward Estlin begin in 1899, and include Edward Estlin's drawings and childhood verse.
-In 1911, correspondence between Jane (Jennie) Cummings to her mother Lucretia and other family members record Jane's trip to Europe, and have been annotated by Edward Cummings's daughter, Elizabeth Cummings Qualey.
+Letters between Edward and his five-year-old son Edward Estlin begin in 1899 and include Edward Estlin's drawings and childhood verse.
+In 1911, correspondence between Jane (Jennie) Cummings to her mother Lucretia and other family members record Jane's trip to Europe, and they have been annotated by Edward Cummings's daughter Elizabeth Cummings Qualey.
 Edward's August-September 1921 correspondence details his experiences in Europe as a representative of the World Peace Foundation.
 Although there is very little family correspondence after 1921, a set of 1930 letters between siblings John and Jane Cummings and their sister-in-law Rebecca Clarke Cummings discuss daily family life.

 II.
 Clarke family papers, 1793-1947

-Clarke family papers consist of the sermons and writings of Rev. Pitt Clarke; the correspondence and papers of his son, lawyer John Jones Clarke; the correspondence, notebook, and recipe book of John Jones Clarke's wife, Rebecca Cordis Haswell Clarke; the correspondence, diary, and scrapbook of John and Rebecca's daughter, Mary Lemist Clarke; household receipts of cousin Eliot C. Clarke; Clarke family genealogical papers; and miscellaneous family documents.
+Clarke family papers consist of the sermons and writings of Rev. Pitt Clarke; the correspondence and papers of his son, lawyer John Jones Clarke; the correspondence, notebook, and recipe book of John Jones Clarke's wife Rebecca Cordis Haswell Clarke; the correspondence, diary, and scrapbook of John and Rebecca's daughter Mary Lemist Clarke; household receipts of cousin Eliot C. Clarke; Clarke family genealogical papers; and miscellaneous family documents. =

 See also Family correspondence.